 Step 2: Add or Edit a Product

 Click the + icon to add a new physical product, or click an existing product to edit it.
-Subscriptions only work with the Physical product type - you cannot apply subscription billing to digital, service, or gift card product types in the standard product editor.
+Subscriptions only work with the Physical product type.
+You cannot apply subscription billing to digital, service, or gift card product types in the standard product editor.

 Step 3: Enable Subscription Billing in the Product Editor